top of page

 A painting is finished when I can't live without it.
 Color first, then food and water, then squares, rectangles and flowing lines.

 I am interested in transcendence and the physical embodiment of it through honesty, intuition and trust.
 I want the artwork to somehow blend the unseen with the sensual and be a meditation on the new and familiar.
 I think the paintings are uniquely detailed and I want them to captivate up close as well as draw you in.
 The initial gestures can be very free and set the stage for more deliberate layers and fabric-like visual textures.
-I need to see something through something else - translucence, mystery and the dance between shapes half-hidden and shapes that are definite.
+I need to see something through something else - translucence, mystery and the intuitive flow of random and deliberate.

 For me, this has been a journey of growing courage, the courage to make a mark, to make a strong shape on top of the color gradations I love, whether in oil or the random drips of ink, followed by small lines to fill in the spaces.